nico-garcia-r/WindowsControl/README.md

 1. WindowScope
 A container that enables you to attach to an already opened window and perform multiple actions within it.
 This activity is also automatically generated when using the Desktop recorder.

-2. Capture the active window
+2. Element screenshot
-Takes a screenshot of the active window and saves it in the specified directory.
+Takes a screenshot of the element and saves it in the specified directory.

 3. Click
 Clicks a specified UI element.